WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Libraries_and_Frameworks/MicroGraphics/index.md

 ### Paths

-MicroGraphics has added basic path support modelled after SkiaSharp.
+µGraphics has added basic path support modelled after SkiaSharp.
 A path is created by instantiating a `GraphicsPath` object and drawn using the `DrawPath` method.

 `GraphicsPath` uses the concepts of **verbs** to control the path.
 It currently supports: